5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 	TableSignature: 44534454
 	```
 5. Save your config, reboot and run some benchmark tests for comparison.

+### Addendum: SSDT vs. Device Properties
+I've noticed that the SSDT for the RX580 in my system doesn't really work as promised.
+In my tests on macOS Catlina and newer the performance wasn't improved much and the DAGPM kext also doesn't reduce the power consumption (around 100 Watts in idle).

+So I've gone throug the whole thread (90+ pages) looking for a solution.
+On Page [35](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/page-35#post-2114578) and following, I found Device Properties which worked: improved performance with lowered power consumption (around 70 Watts in idle instead of 100).

+I created plist for both Clover and OpenCore (RX580_Clover.plist and RX580_OC.plist).
+You can copy the included properties to the corresponding section of your config.
+But make sure that the PCI paths match the ones used in your system (check in Hackintool).

 ## Method 3: Injecting specific AMD Framebuffers via `DeviceProperties`
 With this method, you don't need Whatevergreen and DRM works when using SMBIOS `iMac1,1` or `MacPro7,1`.